URL (https://medicine.ouhsc.edu/Prospective-Students/Degree-Programs/Physician-Associate-Program)

 Staff

-Jasmine Handley, BA
+Jasmine Handley, MBA

 Evaluation & Assessment Coordinator,